openstack-charmers/charm-zookeeper-k8s/docs/thoughts.md

 ## Pebble

-this forces me to duplicate the docker `CMD`:
+This forces me to duplicate the docker `CMD`:

 ```
         pebble_layer = {